Haim Goldberg: Biography

 In the 1920s Goldberg opened in Królewska street in Warsaw a printing house and artistic zincography studio named "Grafikon".
 In the workshop, where he worked alongside his wife Esther, he designed Hebrew fonts, printing ornaments and lithography and made matrices for a number of publishing houses and newspapers.

 Apart from his fondness for rhyming and painting title pages, Goldberg had a special affection for making letters.
 He aspired to improve the Hebrew typography (especially in the context of the Jewish print in Poland), because he thought it flawed and believed it impaired the enjoyment of reading, and sought to come up with a new script that would fit the living word.
 In 1922 he published an article in Kultur Lige's bibliographic journal Bikher-velt ('Book World') on the need for reform and modernization of the Hebrew font.
 He spent considerable effort making sketches for letters.
 His drafts, which he published in Hebrew and Yiddish periodicals, demonstrated great imagination.

 In the 1930s he published poems and stories in Hebrew and Yiddish in children's periodicals such as Olami hakatan ('My Little World').
 His poems and stories were also published in books, some of which he himself illustrated and printed with his typographic innovations.
 Goldberg was a founding member of and active in the Association of Visual Artists of the Jews in Poland.

 Goldberg aspired to publish Yiddish books in a European style, in a small edition, accompanied by original artwork by renowned Jewish artists.
 In 1931 he himself published a monograph on the artist Moshe Appelbaum, accompanied by high-quality reproductions.
 In 1935 the Paris publishing house "Le Triangle", which specialized in Jewish art, published an album consisting of 50 of his paintings on Jewish themes, with an introduction by the French art critic Paul Fierens.
 The reviews praised the graphical quality of it, and despite the specific theme, Goldberg's paintings were modernist, as well as romantic-realistic.

 During the German invasion of Poland in September 1939, Goldberg managed to escape to the city of Białystok, which was occupied by the Soviet Union.
 He lived there during the Soviet occupation and worked in zincography.
 After the occupation of Bialystok by the Germans in 1941 he was interned in the Białystok Ghetto.
-There he was in charge of the drawing of the Judenrat's formal posters, which were made in an elegant paintings and hanged on the Council's Building.
+There he was in charge of the drawing of the Judenrat's formal posters, which were made into elegant paintings and hung on the Council's Building.

 Haim Goldberg perished in 1943 in the Białystok Ghetto (according to another source, in Treblinka).
 His wife Esther (b.
 1900) also perished in the Holocaust, as well as their only son, Max (b.
 1919), who had followed in his parents' footsteps and studied graphics and artistic photography at the Vienna Höhere Graphische Bundes-Lehr- und Versuchsanstalt (according to a rumor, he died as a partisan).